Apple taps recycled rare earth elements for iPhone parts

 In consumer electronics, rare earths reside in tiny speakers and actuators.
 The parts are so small that collecting them for recycling is difficult and expensive.

 For now, Apple will use recycled rare earths from an outside supplier, not from previously used iPhones.
-Apple declined to name the supplier or say what products the rare earths were recovered from.
+Apple declined to name the supplier or say what products the rare earths were recovered from, though the company did say the source was post-industrial, meaning material generated during manufacturing processes rather than from discarded consumer products.

 "We have essentially made a market for this entrepreneur, this innovator, who found a way to recycle rare earths," Jackson said.